eilishmcmaster/ReCER_base_analysis_pipeline/README.md

 It also creates additional subdirectories that your further analysis needs.

 ### !
 IMPORTANT !
-If you already have a metadata file that contains sample, site, lat, long etc, you **do not** have to run this step.
-Just make sure you specify your variables in `0_setup_variables.xlsx`.
+If you already have a metadata file that contains sample, site, lat, long etc, you **do not** have to use the metadata file produced here.
+You should still run this to make the required directories, but you can either delete the output meta or comment out line 154.
+Also make sure you specify your variables in `0_setup_variables.xlsx`.

 ## 5. Run analysis